 - For more information on putting relevant professional certifications on a resume, go here: How to Showcase Certifications on a Resume

-- If you want to make your academic achievements shine, check out: How to Write About Education on a Resume
+- If you want to make your academic achievements shine, check out: How to Write About Education on a Resume (or focus on latin honors, GPA, dean's list, your degree, or publications.)

 - And if your accomplishments are related to volunteering, see: How to Describe Volunteer Work on a Resume